Jiji Maa: Plot

-Falguni and Niyati Purohit are sisters from a poor household supported by their mother.
-Their mother dies and leaves Niyati in Falguni's care telling her that she is now Niyati's Jiji Maa (Sister Mother).
+Falguni and Niyati Purohit are sisters from a poor family, supported by their mother.
+When their mother dies, she leaves Niyati in Falguni's care, telling her that she is now Niyati's 'Jiji Maa' (sister mother).
 Falguni works to fund Niyati's education, remaining illiterate herself.

 Years later

-A grown-up Falguni and Niyati meet Uttara Devi Rawat, a bad-tempered and arrogant woman who hates poor people.
-Falguni gets into a fight with Uttara and later apologises to her driver Suresh.
-A humiliated Uttara vows to take revenge from the sisters.
-Suresh, who is in fact Uttara's elder son Suyash, falls in love with Falguni.
-Niyati tries to commit suicide but is stopped by Falguni who is shocked to find out that Niyati is pregnant with her ex-boyfriend's child.
-Her ex-boyfriend is revealed to be Vidhaan, Uttara Devi's younger son.
+An adult Falguni and Niyati meet Uttara Devi Rawat, an unpleasant and arrogant woman who dislikes poor people.
+Falguni gets into a fight with Uttara, but later apologises to her driver, Suresh.
+Humiliated, Uttara vows to take revenge on the sisters.
+Suresh, who is actually Uttara's son Suyash, falls in love with Falguni.
+Niyati tries to commit suicide, but Falguni stops her.
+Falguni is shocked to find out that Niyati is pregnant with her ex-boyfriend's child.
+It is revealed that her ex-boyfriend is Vidhaan, Uttara Devi's younger son.

-Falguni helps Vidhaan and Niyati reunite.
-Uttara is forced to accept them after Vidhaan tries to commit suicide.
-It is then revealed that Uttara is in fact Suyash's maternal aunt and stepmother.
-She finds a will bequeathing the entire Rawat property to Suyash and plots to marry him to a sterile woman so he can never have children who can inherit.
+Falguni helps Vidhaan and Niyati get back together.
+After Vidhaan tries to commit suicide, Uttara is forced to accept them.
+It is then revealed that Uttara is Suyash's maternal aunt and stepmother.
+She finds a will bequeathing the entire Rawat estate to Suyash and plots to marry him to an infertile woman, ensuring that he will never have children to inherit it.

-Falguni and Suresh fall in love.
-Uttara demands Falguni marry her older son Suyash and sign an agreement that she will never bear children and only then will she agree to Niyati and Vidhaan's marriage.
+Meanwhile, Falguni and Suresh fall in love.
+Uttara demands that Falguni marry her older son, Suyash, and sign an agreement stating that she will never have children.
+Only then will Uttara agree to the marriage of Niyati and Vidhaan.
 Falguni agrees and breaks up with Suresh.
-Niyati tries to stop Falguni but fails.
-On the wedding day, Suyash and Falguni discover they are marrying each other and are shocked.
+Niyati tries to stop her, but fails.
+On the wedding day, Suyash and Falguni discover that they are about to marry each other, and are shocked.

-Falguni tries to win Suyash's heart but all in vain.
-She starts working with the kalaakaars at the Rawats' textile factory and wins them over helping them get their jobs back from Uttara, thus impressing Suyash.
-She then helps Suyash track down his biological mother Gayatri who had been accused of murder and is hated by Suyash's father Jayant because of misunderstandings created by Uttara.
-This brings them closer and he accepts that she must have had a reason for rejecting him.
+Falguni tries to win Suyash's heart, but to no avail.
+She starts working with the Kalaakaars at the Rawats' textile factory, helping them to get their jobs back from Uttara and impressing Suyash in the process.
+She then helps Suyash track down his biological mother, Gayatri, who has been accused of murder and is hated by Suyash's father, Jayant, due to misunderstandings created by Uttara.
+This brings them closer, and Suyash accepts that Gayatri must have had a reason for rejecting him.